survivejs/react-book/manuscript/implementing_kanban/04_handling_data_dependencies.md

 Given we have enough logic in place now, we can start connecting it with the user interface.

 T> It is possible `detachFromLane` doesn't detach anything.
 If this case is detected, it would be nice to use `console.warn` to let the developer know about the situation.
-Similar check could be done for `attachToLane`.

 ### Connecting `Lane` with the Logic